Azure Subnet Peering

 --remote-subnet-names subnet1 --local-subnet-names subnet1

 This establishes the peering in the diagram below.
-Well actually, it doesn't, or at least that's what I think from the behaviour we'll see below.
+Well actually, it doesn't, or at least that's what I think from the behavior we'll see below.

-A quick look at the routing table on the VM1 NIC and we see the subnet range for subnet1 in VNet2 has appeared.
+A quick look at the routing table on the VM1 NIC, and I can see the subnet range for subnet1 in VNet2 has appeared.
 This means you can reach that subnet from subnet1 in VNet1.
 You can test this by putting a hello world apache VM or whatever you like in there and connecting.
-What you also notice is that you can't route to any of the other subnets in VNet2 from subnet1 in VNet1.
+What I also notice is that I can't route to any of the other subnets in VNet2 from subnet1 in VNet1.

 az network nic show-effective-route-table -n vm1-nic -g vnet-demo-rg -o table